midouma25/IBM-Engineering-Bootcamp-Log/README.md

 * **Tech Training (IBM):** Crossed the halfway mark!
 Officially reached the 51% milestone in Course 2 (Introduction to Cloud Computing).
 * **What I learned today (Deep Dive):** Successfully conquered the Cloud Infrastructure components.
 Solidified my technical understanding of Virtual Machines (VMs), Bare Metal Servers, and Containers.
 Also mastered the differences between File, Block, and Object storage systems.
 * **Status:** Halfway through the cloud!
 The foundation for deploying scalable web applications is fully set.
 Momentum is unstoppable.

+## Day 13: April 2, 2026
+* **Status:** Scheduled System Reboot (Rest Day).
+* **Action taken:** Complete disconnect from screens to allow the brain to process the Service Models and Architecture concepts learned in the previous days.
+Consistency is a marathon, not a sprint.